mozilla/data-review/appendix.md

 ## Control Mechanism.

 For any data collection mechanism, we want to provide a way for the user to turn on and off the collection.
 For example, our users can turn off Firefox telemetry and crash reporting in the Firefox preferences (see [here](https://support.mozilla.org/t5/Manage-preferences-and-add-ons/Share-telemetry-data-with-Mozilla-to-help-improve-Firefox/ta-p/7803)).
-We make an security features where the collection provides an immediate benefit to the user and where allowing the user to turn off the collection would place her/him at greater risk.
+We make an exception for security features where the collection provides an immediate benefit to the user and where allowing the user to turn off the collection would place her/him at greater risk.

 ## Identifiers.